 Read this booklet carefully before making an application.
-You can find details about each secondary school, including individual schools' admissions policies, and whether you also need to complete a supplementary form.
+You can find details about each junior school, including individual schools' admissions policies, and whether you also need to complete a supplementary form.

 Please apply online.
-If your child lives in the local authority of Cumberland and attends a primary or junior school in the county, the School Admissions and Appeals Team will send a letter to you through your child's school.
+If your child lives in the local authority of Cumberland and attends an infant school within the local authority, the School Admissions and Appeals Team will send a letter to you through your child's infant school.
 This letter will arrive in schools during the first week of the new academic year and it will give you information on how to make an online application.

-The online application form can be found on Cumberland Council's website at: www.cumberland.gov.uk
+The online application form can be found on Cumberland Council's website at www.cumberland.gov.uk